KalebGz/Zip-Zap-Boing/README.md

 3. ### Gesture Recognition

     The gesture recognition node (`interpret_pose.py`) takes in kinect data, and then calculates the angle between one's arms and torso.
-If the angle in either arm is greater than around 90 degrees, the action is labelled as a _Zip_ or _Zap_.
+If the angle in either arm is greater than around 90 degrees, the action is labeled as a _Zip_ or _Zap_.
 If they are both greater than 90, then the action is a _Boing_.

 ## Operation